rapidsai/rapids-examples/rapids_triton_example/README.md

 ## Using Rapids and Triton together:

 We use Triton's [python backend](https://github.com/triton-inference-server/python_backend), which allows you to server Python models that can execute arbitrary python code.

-Here we use to showcase a simple example of using Rapids with Triton.
+Here we showcase a simple example of using Rapids with Triton.

 ## Build

-[build.sh](build.sh) creates a Triton+Rapids docker container which you can use to deploy your models.
+[build.sh](build.sh) creates a Triton+Rapids docker container which you can use to deploy your rapids code with Triton.

 ```bash
 bash build.sh